 GENERAL OVERVIEW OF CENTER SCHOLARSHIPS AND ELIGIBILITY

-Youth of color and trans, gender non-conforming, non-binary, two-spirit, intersex youth and youth with multiple marginalized identities are highly encouraged to apply.
+Youth of color and trans, gender non-conforming, non-binary, two-spirit, intersex applicants and youth with multiple marginalized identities are highly encouraged to apply.

 Imperial Court Scholarship Fund